vinay01joshi/vinjoblog/_posts/2024-11-20-How-To-Install-Ollama-On-Synology.md

 ---

 ## Introduction
-This blogs is showing how you can install ollama web and server on your Synology nas with in docker container, I am using [Portainer](https://www.portainer.io/) to create stack copy and paste this on your portainer stack editor and deploy new stack as ollama.
+This blogs is showing how you can install ollama web and server on your Synology NAS with in docker container, I am using [Portainer](https://www.portainer.io/) to create stack copy and paste this on your portainer stack editor and deploy new stack as ollama.

 ## PreRequisite
 Create 3 folder with in the docker folder
 - data